btbytes/SilkHomeAssignment/README.md

 Dependencies are captured in the `pyproject.toml` file.
 Some intersting ones are:

+* Python 3.11 - this is the version I use on my dev laptop.
 * `atlassian-python-api` for interacting with Jira.
 * `lorem` for generating random strings.
 * `toml` for configuration format.